Inferring DAGs and Phylogenetic Networks from Least Common Ancestors: The -Closure

 Example~\ref{exmpl:R+intro} shows that it is helpful to think of $R^+$ as the \emph{minimal} extension of $R$ for which $\preceq_G$-comparability requirements between unique LCAs are enforced across all DAGs $G$ that realize $R$.

 We conclude this section with some observations and results concerning the closure $R^+$ that will be useful later.
-First note that, since $R^+$ is by definition $\support_R^+$-reflexive, the equality $\support_R^+=\support_{R^+}$ in Theorem~\ref{thm:rules} implies:
+Since $R^+$ is transitive, we have $\tc(R^+)= R^+$.
+This together with $R\subseteq R^+$ and extensivity of the transitive closure implies: